FOdeks/terraform-beginner-bootcamp-2023/journal/week0.md

 - How to write a good Summary for a weekly submission
 - Copying the template Project Repo
 - Configure AWS Provider in the Terraform code
-- Configure remote state for Terraform Cloud
+- Configure Remote State for Terraform Cloud
 - Use the Random Terraform Provider
-- Plan and Apply and Delete Example
+- Terraform Basic Commands
 ___

 ![architecture_diagram_week0](https://github.com/FOdeks/terraform-beginner-bootcamp-2023/assets/99102643/c4faffb1-d12c-42ee-bbda-53faef918d1e)